Golmaal (film series): Golmaal Returns (2008)

-Gopal, who lives with his wife, Ekta, gets stuck in a yacht for a night after he saves an attractive young woman.
+Gopal, who lives with his ever suspecting wife, Ekta, gets stuck in a yacht for a night after he saves an attractive young woman from a bunch of hooligans.
 Ekta suspects him of having an affair and decides to uncover the truth.

 Golmaal 3 (2010)

 Cupid strikes when Pritam, a single father, comes across his college sweetheart, Geeta, in Goa.
 However, when their respective children go at war with each other, the two find it difficult to reunite.

-Golmaal Again!!!
-(2017)
+Golmaal Again (2017)

 Five orphan men return to the orphanage they grew up in to attend their mentor's funeral.
 However, they encounter the ghost of their childhood friend, Khushi, and help her attain salvation.

 Cirkus (2022)

-A scientist separate two sets of identical twins to find the conflict b/w nature Vs nurture.
-However, years later the twins come close and creates confusion.
+A scientist separates two sets of identical twins to find the conflict between nature vs nurture.
+However, years later the twins come close and creates confusion and hilarious situations.

 It was revealed in the upcoming film Cirkus trailer released in December 2022, that film is set in 1960's and it would be a prequel to the fourth film of Golmaal series.
 In the trailer five kids was standing in front of "Jamnadas Orphanage" and telling their names - Gopal, Madhav and Laxman (2 kids), while the fifth kid is mute and trying to tell his name is Lucky.
+However, the film failed massively at the box-office.